wp-cli/handbook/config.md

 * `proxyjump` - Specifies a jumpbox connection string, which is passed to `ssh -J`
 * `key` - Specifies the key (identify file) to use, which is passed to `ssh -i`

+## Context configuration

+In WP-CLI v2.6.0, a new global flag `--context=<context>` was added which allows users to select the WordPress context in which WP-CLI is supposed to execute its command(s).

+One of the main goals is to allow WP-CLI to run updates on premium plugins and themes without requiring any special setup.
+From our initial testing, this allows a large range of popular premium extensions to *just work*™ with WP-CLI in terms of their update procedures.

+Possible values for this flag:

+* `cli`: The context which has been the default before introduction of this flag.
+This is something in-between a frontend and an admin request, to get around some of the quirks of WordPress when running on the console.
+* `admin`: A context that simulates running a command as if it would be executed in the administration backend.
+This is meant to be used to get around issues with plugins that limit functionality behind an `is_admin()` check.
+* `auto`: Switches between `cli` and `admin` depending on which command is being used.
+Currently, all `wp plugin *` and `wp theme *` commands use `admin`, while all other commands use `cli`.
+* `frontend`: [WIP] This does nothing yet.

+By default, the `--context` flag was set to `cli` in the initial release (v2.6.0).
+In WP-CLI v2.7.0 and later versions, the default was changed to `auto`.
+This gradual deployment allowed hosters and site owners to run tests on v2.6.0 by manually setting the context before the default behavior was changed.

+If you are still using WP-CLI v2.6.0 but you want to use the default of `--context=auto`, you can do so by adding the necessary `context: auto` line to your global `wp-cli.yml` configuration file.
+Feel free to check the documentation on [WP-CLI configuration files](#config-files) if this is new to you.

 ## Environment variables